PrismLibrary/Prism-Documentation/docs/xamarin-forms/Dependency-Service.md

 }
 ```

 This is **not** good.
-You always want to avoid making calls to static methods in your ViewModela for a number of reasons.
+You always want to avoid making calls to static methods in your ViewModels for a number of reasons.
 So how do we fix this?
 Easy!
 Let Prism do it for you.

-When you attribute a class with the Xamarin.Forms DependencyService attribute, Prism automatically registers that class with the container.
-This means you can now request the service via the ViewModel constructor as you do with your other dependencies.
+Because you're registered your service implementations with Prism's container you can now request the service via the ViewModel constructor as you do with your other dependencies.

 Modify the ViewModel to accept the service through the constructor.
 You will need to store this service instance in a variable so that it can be access in the Speak method.